Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

-Typical example of magnetic proximity effect is the extension of the spin order beyond the interface of diluted magnetic semiconductors (DMS), namely (Ga, Mn)As, and Fe overlayer through an anti-parallel alignment.
+Typical example of magnetic proximity effect \cite{tang2020magnetic, ghiasi2021electrical, PhysRevB.108.L100406, chen2022control} is the extension of the spin order beyond the interface of diluted magnetic semiconductors (DMS), namely (Ga, Mn)As, and Fe overlayer through an anti-parallel alignment.
 Avoiding the effect of diffusion/seggregation in DMS subsystem, nontrivial surface state of TI in contact with FMI can be understood from the propagation of spin-polarized charge carriers resulting in building up finite spin polarization close to the interface \cite{maccherozzi2008evidence}.
-Moreover, presence of the TI's conducting surface states is crucial for the spin polarized charge transfer \cite{liu2015enhancing}.
+Moreover, presence of the TI's conducting surface states is crucial for the spin polarized charge transfer \cite{liu2015enhancing, chen2022control}.
 On a related note, diffusion of the magnetic atoms (\textit{e.g} Eu atoms in EuS) into the first QL of TI (\textit{e.g} Bi$_2$Se$_3$) during the growth of the heterostructure can be the origin of “interface ferromagnetism”, as reported in \cite{eremeev2015interface}.
 But, in the concerned study, heterostructure has been formed \textit{via} stamping of one vdW material onto another, eliminating the possibility of diffusion which usually happens during the thin film growth \cite{liu2017wafer}.
+Interfacial ferromagnetism remains evident up to room temperature in Bi$_{2}$Se$_{3}$/EuS heterostructure.
+Significant enhancement of T$_{C}$ was observed at the interface arising from large spin–orbit interaction and spin–momentum locking of the topological insulator surface \cite{katmis2016high}.
+In Bi$_{2}$Te$_{3}$/Fe$_{3}$GeTe$_{2}$ heterostructure, T$_{C}$ enhances up to 400 K, which is attributed to the interfacial exchange coupling effect between Bi$_{2}$Te$_{3}$ and Fe$_{3}$GeTe$_{2}$, which induces the enhancement of T$_{C}$ for the 2D ferromagnetism \cite{wang2020above}.
+The enhancement of T$_{C}$ of Cr$_{2}$Ge$_{2}$Te$_{6}$ from 65 K to 150 K was observed in W/Cr$_{2}$Ge$_{2}$Te$_{6}$ heterostructure due to the formation of W-Te bonding at the interface \cite{zhu2022interface}.
 In the stacked structure, strain engineering may enhance the $T_\mathrm{C}$ by raising the exchange energy between the cation sites which may be mediated by the polarized anion atoms \cite{wang2020above}.
 But even for the fully epitaxial vdW heterostructure (\textit{e.g} Fe$_x$Cu$_{1−x}$Se and Bi$_2$Te$_3$), lattice mismatch, as large as 20\%, may occur through van der Waals bonding across the interface \cite{ghasemi2017van}.
-However, in our micromanipulated vdW Bi$_{2}$Te$_{3}$ - FePS$_3$ heterostructure, possible strain has been calculated as low as 0.5\%.
+For a typical sample size of sub-micrometer length scale, structural, chemical and electronic analysis of the heterointerface as formed in the vdW stacking, can be probed by low-energy electron microscopy (LEEM), which is beyond the scope of the current work \cite{PhysRevB.89.155408, das2021manipulating}.
+However, in our micromanipulated vdW Bi$_{2}$Te$_{3}$/FePS$_3$ heterostructure, possible strain has been calculated as low as 0.5\%.